PCIe400 generic readout board qualification test: Phase determinism

 \subsection{Tx reset stability}

-The Figure \ref{fig:meas2} (left) shows that successive transmitter resets produce quantized phase shift of $\pm3\,\mathrm{UI}\allowbreak~(\approx 300~\mathrm{ps})$.
+Now that we have established the ability to measure the transmitter phase shift, we study the effect of transmitter reset.
+Figure \ref{fig:meas2} (left) shows that successive transmitter resets produce quantized phase shift of $\pm3\,\mathrm{UI}\allowbreak~(\approx 300~\mathrm{ps})$.
 With increased statistics, a bimodal distribution appears around each bit position, separated by~$\approx 20\ps$.
 A test with 500~Rx synchronizations and no Tx reset reveals that this double-peak pattern persists, as in Figure~\ref{fig:meas2}~(right).
 It indicates that the phase uncertainty results from the receiver path and likely from the Clock Data Recovery circuit locking on two stable positions.
-Thus, it does not impact the transmitter serial stream but only the phase monitoring system.
-This can be mitigated by the selecting the most probable position.
+Thus, it only impacts the phase monitoring system.
+This ambiguity is mitigated by selecting the most probable locking position as the reference for the monitoring system.

 Finally, we assess the inter-reset stability of the transmitter serial stream on four channels.
-The bimodal distribution is mitigated by defining a $\pm10\ps$ filter window around the most probable phase position.
+A transmitter reset roulette is applied until the phase is within a $20 \ps$ window centered on previously measured most probable phase position.
 The result, in Figure~\ref{fig:meas4}, shows a stability of 6~to~8\ps~peak-to-peak over four~channels after 500~resets during 12~hours demonstrating sub-10 ps stability across channels.